What is exotropia?

 Exotropia occurs when something changes the way the eye muscles work together with the brain.

-The condition can be inherited or acquired due to another health condition, such as stroke, thyroid disease or cataracts, among other conditions.
+The condition can be inherited or acquired due to another health condition, including stroke, trauma or a cataract.

 Some cases of exotropia occur without any apparent health problems or family medical history.
 In these cases, the cause is considered unknown.